fpereiro/proof/notes.md

 - For the case of `none`, we reprint that character and go to a new m-configuration `p1`.
 - `p1` can be called on any F-square, including a schwa, since we're going left.
 We create four branches for it, all of them leading back to `p`.

-- Type 2 expansion of `f`:
+Type 2 expansion of `f`:

 ```
+f        0       P0,    R                                f1
-f        any     R, R                                    f
+f        1       P1,    R                                f1
-f        none    P0, L, L                                o
+f        none    P0,    L                                f2
+f1       x       Px,    R                                f
+f1       none    Pnone, R                                f
+f2       x       Px,    L                                o
+f2       none    Pnone, L                                o
+f2       ə       Pə,    L                                o
 ```

-- Because `f` is only called from `p` from F-square and itself with 2x, ...
+- Because `f` goes right in twos until finding a blank on which it then prints `0`, it must be only called on F-squares (otherwise a `0` would be printed on an E-square!).
+Hence, we expand `any` into a branch for `0` and another one for `1`.
+- `f1` is called on an E-square that doesn't contain a schwa (because we're going right from squares with numbers).
+We expand it.
+- When `f` sees `none`, we need to expand the second movement; this takes place on an E-square that could have any value, so we create three branches for it.

+Expanded machine:

+##### Universal machine

-- The *universal machine* is given as follows:
+The *universal machine* is given as follows:

 ```
 f (𝕮, 𝕭, α)           ə        L        f1 (𝕮, 𝕭, α)